 Want to be part of the team?
 Contact us Today!

-ABOUT YCSAR
+ABOUT YCSSAR

-The Yuba County Search & Rescue assists the Sheriff's Department and the community via ground, mounted, and off-highway vehicle search and rescue efforts.
+The Yuba County Sheriff’s Search & Rescue assists the Sheriff's Department and the community via ground, mounted, and off-highway vehicle search and rescue efforts.

 Members intending to actively serve in SAR capacity via mounted or on off-highway vehicles must be fully qualified via the extended, specific training required.